mongodb-ps/ce-docker-mongodb-enterprise/README.md

 ### Known Issues

 1. On MacOS by default docker will use only 2GB RAM.
 However, Ops Manager requires at least 4GB to start (recommended 6GB).
-Please adjust RAM limit in `Settings->Resources->Advanced`
+Please adjust RAM limit in `Settings->Resources->Advanced` accordingly.